CarlosNZ/fig-tree-evaluator/README.md

     },
   ],
 }
-// => "Spiderman is actually Peter Parker"
+// => "Spider-man is actually Peter Parker"

 // Parameters can be repeated:
 {